GeorgeKava/realtime-pdf-voice/README.md

-# Gary Bot - Azure OpenAI Real-Time Financial Assistant
+# Financial Bot - Azure OpenAI Real-Time Financial Assistant

-This project implements "Gary Bot," a web application that uses Azure OpenAI Real-Time services with WebRTC to provide a voice-interactive assistant.
-Gary Bot can answer questions about Apple's financials (using `FY25_Q2_Consolidated_Financial_Statements.pdf`) and Amazon's Q1 2025 earnings (using `AMZN-Q1-2025-Earnings-Release.pdf` and Azure AI Search).
+This project implements "Financial Bot," a web application that uses Azure OpenAI Real-Time services with WebRTC to provide a voice-interactive assistant.
+Financial Bot can answer questions about Apple's financials (using `FY25_Q2_Consolidated_Financial_Statements.pdf`) and Amazon's Q1 2025 earnings (using `AMZN-Q1-2025-Earnings-Release.pdf` and Azure AI Search).

 ## Key Features